 There are several causes of an elevated setpoint weight.
 Here are a few of them.

 Heavily Processed Foods.
-These foods are loaded with preservatives, artificial flavorings, salt, sugar, and additives that cause inflammation and elevates set point weight.
+These foods are loaded with preservatives, artificial flavorings, salt, sugar, and additives that cause inflammation and elevate set point weight.
 One recent study showed more than half the average American’s diet consists of heavily processed foods.
 It’s no wonder that more than 70% of adults in the U.S. are either overweight or obese.

 Sugar.
 Americans consume a lot of sugar, about 152 pounds a year, in fact.
 (That’s 6 cups of sugar per week!)
 That seems like a lot of sugar, but it’s not so hard to consume when manufacturers add sugar to almost all processed foods, even those that are not sweet.
 Plus, studies show soft drinks supply most of the added sugar in the average American diet.
 Excess sugar consumption causes obesity, and it has also been proven to raise the set point weight even if you stay within your calorie limit.